R-Millager/asr4csd/python_for_asr_tutorial_day3.md

 To use Whisper's transcription in later tutorials, you’ll want to save the output as a `.json` file.

-This is easiest to do using **Jupyter Notebook**, which allows you to view, test, and save results interactively.
+This is easiest to do using **Jupyter Notebook**, which we introduced in the previous tutorial.

 ---